ETS-ReactNative4/IndoorMapApplication/README.md

 expo start
 ```

-to launch the Expo Developer tools, then open up your phone emulator from Android Studio and have it ready.
-Finally, click on 'Run on Android Device/Emulator'.
+To launch the Expo Developer tools, then open up your phone emulator from Android Studio and have it ready.
+Finally, click on 'Run on Android Device/Emulator' from the Expo Developer Tools.

 ## Features Implemented